Santa Claus Is Back in Town

 "Santa Claus Is Back in Town" is a Christmas song written in 1957 by Jerry Leiber and Mike Stoller, and first recorded that year by Elvis Presley as the opening track on Elvis' Christmas Album, the best-selling Christmas/holiday album of all time in the United States.
 The song has become a rock and roll Christmas standard.

 "Santa Claus Is Back in Town" was paired with "Santa, Bring My Baby Back to Me" and was issued as a UK single concurrently with the album's release in 1957.
-The single reached #7 on the UK Singles Chart in November 1957.
+The single reached number 7 on the UK Singles Chart in November 1957.
 RCA rereleased the song as a 45 vinyl 7" single in 1985, PB-14237B, paired with "Merry Christmas, Baby".
-In 1980, the song reached #41 on the UK singles chart in December in a six-week chart run.
+In 1980, the song reached number 41 on the UK singles chart in December in a six-week chart run.

-"Santa Claus Is Back in Town" backed with "Blue Christmas" was released by RCA Victor as a 45 single in 1965 in the US, reaching #4 on the Billboard Christmas Singles chart.
+In 1965 the single "Blue Christmas"/"Santa Claus is Back in Town" reached the number 4 position on the Billboard Top Christmas Singles.

 The "Blue Christmas"/"Santa Claus is Back in Town" single was certified Platinum by the RIAA in 1999.

 Synopsis

-The song, set in a basic twelve-bar blues layout with three verses, consists of an elaborate double entendre in which the singer, identifying himself as Santa Claus but having no sleigh, reindeer or sack of toys, promises to arrive in "a big black Cadillac" with the intent of "coming down (a young woman's) chimney" Christmas Eve.
+The song consists of an elaborate double entendre in which the singer, identifying himself as Santa Claus but having no sleigh, reindeer or sack of toys, promises to arrive in "a big black Cadillac" with the intent of "coming down (a young woman's) chimney" Christmas Eve.

 Album appearances

 The song appeared on the original RCA Victor LP, Elvis' Christmas Album, the 1958 reissue, the 1970 RCA Camden reissue, the UK release of the Camden version, CDS 1155, the 1975 Pickwick reissue, and the 1985 RCA Special Products rerelease.
-The song also appeared on the 1982 RCA Memories of Christmas compilation, the 1994 BMG album If Every Day Was Like Christmas, the 2003 BMG Christmas Peace collection, and the 2006 BMG Elvis Christmas album.
-The song was featured on the 2008 Presley album Christmas Duets in a duet with Wynonna Judd.
+The song also appeared on many subsequent compilations.
+The song was included as a bonus track in the 1997 reissue CD of the compilation Elvis' Gold Records, Volume 2.
+The song was greatly reworked for the 2008 Presley album Christmas Duets, with new instruments combined with archival Presley vocals to create an artificial duet with Wynonna Judd.

 The song is the opening track on the 2017 album Christmas with Elvis and the Royal Philharmonic Orchestra.